-Players with multiple club memberships must inform their Captain as such, and they must be designate that as their "Home" club in GHIN.
+Players with multiple club memberships must inform their Captain as such, and they must designate their "Home" club in GHIN.
 Exception to be made if a player plays for a senior team and a regular Team for two different clubs of which they are a member.

 C. LOW INDEX: There is no minimum or maximum Handicap Index to compete in the Interclub.
-18 is the Max allowed for Playing Handicap after being adjusted off the lower player in the group(this can be adjusted under the Handicap Analysis tab in USGA TM TM).
+18 is the Max number of strokes allowed for Playing Handicap after being adjusted off the lower player in the group (this can be adjusted under the Handicap Analysis tab in Golf Genius TM).

-D. HANDICAP ADJUSTMENTS-Rule of Golf Committee Procedure 5a/Rules of Handicapping 7.2b:
+D. HANDICAP ADJUSTMENTS - Rule of Golf Committee Procedure 5a/Rules of Handicapping 7.2b:

 The CGA can adjust or withdraw a player's Playing Handicap during the season for any reason per the USGA Handicap System.
-The player and club will be notified of the adjusted Playing Handicap and its application in future CGA events.
+Both player involved and his club will be notified of the adjusted Playing Handicap and its application in future CGA events.

-Low Differential Penalty Phase: Players will who play better than the low net differential table below will need to have their "playing handicap" adjusted prior to each match.
-This can be done in the Handicap Analysis portion of the USGA TM TM Software.
-It is the Captain and Players responsibility to let an opposing team know that they are on the Penalty Phase worksheet.
+Low Differential Exceptional Score Phase: Players will who play better than the low net differential table below will need to have their "playing handicap" adjusted prior to each match.
+This can be done in the Handicap Analysis portion of the Golf Genius TM Software.
+It is the Captain and Players responsibility to let an opposing team know that they are on the Exceptional Score worksheet.
 This sheet will be public for all teams to see.

-- → -4 to -4.9 is 1 shot off their playing handicap after it is adjusted to net off of zero, - -5 to -6.9 is 2 shots off their playing handicap after it is adjusted to net off of zero, - > -7 to -8.9 is 3 shots off their playing handicap after it is adjusted to net off of zero, - -9 to -10.9 is 4 shots and more than 11 shots is possible disqualification for the remainder of the season.
+- → -4 to -4.9 is 1 shot off their playing handicap after it is adjusted to net off of zero, - ➤ -5 to -6.9 is 2 shots off their playing handicap after it is adjusted to net off of zero, ➤ -7 to -8.9 is 3 shots off their playing handicap after it is adjusted to net off of zero, - > -9 to -10.9 is 4 shots and more than 11 shots is possible disqualification for the remainder of the season.

-If the player being adjusted is the low ball in the group, add one to each of the other three players.
+^{}If the player being adjusted is the low ball in the group, add one to each of the other three players.

-Multiple offense will be added together.
+Multiple offenses will be added together.
 Both leagues will be added together.

-After reviewing players scoring records.
-If the CGA determines the player has not followed the Rules of Handicapping, the CGA will adjust any previous match scores from that player to a DQ.
+☐ After reviewing players scoring records.
+If the CGA determines the player has not followed the USGA Rules of Handicapping, the CGA will adjust any previous match scores from that player to a DQ.
 The full team match results will be updated.